kingW930/Openride/backend/README.md

-# OpenSeat Backend
+# OpenRide Backend

-FastAPI backend for the OpenSeat rideshare platform - a community-powered micro-ridesharing platform for daily work commutes.
+FastAPI backend for the OpenRide rideshare platform - a community-powered micro-ridesharing platform for daily work commutes.

 ## Features